2105 Campus Box

 2320 Campus Box Elon, NC 27244

-Janice Richardson has served as director of Elon’s North Carolina Teaching Fellows and is currently the Secondary Mathematics Program Coordinator.
+Janice Richardson has served as director of Elon’s North Carolina Teaching Fellows and the Secondary Mathematics Program Coordinator.
 As Teaching Fellows Director, she gained experience in recruitment, marketing, selection, enrichment, programming, monitoring, compliance, and evaluation related to a teacher scholarship program that includes a teaching obligation.
 Professor Richardson was an ABSS mathematics teacher and mathematics instructional coach, which enhances our collaboration with the local schools.
-She serves as the Elon director of TEAMS, a U.S. Department of Education 2008-2011 Math-Science Partnership grant.
-As Secondary Mathematics Program Coordinator, Professor Richardson will be directly involved in the coursework, field placement, and student teaching of many of the Noyce Scholars.
+She served as the Elon director of TEAMS, a U.S. Department of Education 2008-2011 Math-Science Partnership grant.
+Professor Richardson is directly involved in the coursework, field placement, student teaching, and induction support of many of the Noyce Scholars.